 Programs in a high-level language have a higher level of abstraction.
 Therefore, the programmer can complete the project in less time comparing to the same project in assembly language.
 By the way, if the same previously developed code will be used for future projects, it will significantly increase programming efficiency.

 The best time-saving result can be achieved if we will use both high-level language and assembler for project development.
-The main part of the application will be written in C, and time-critical algorithm fragments - in assembler.
+The main part of the embedded application will be written in C, and time-critical algorithm fragments - in assembler.

 Myth 5.
 Embedded systems are relatively isolated and therefore are protected from a wide range of threats.